ezomeno/geo/README.md

 9. Wait, usually can take upto an hour or more.
 10. Make sure to reset `scriptAct` to `0` once done.
 11. Enjoy (data is built in same dir as `geoLite-dev.js`)

+## Future plans
+None at all, unless someone suggests `public domain` licensed library that can be used to further compress data file.